 Much of Storr's success was partly due to the influence of Phillip Rundell, of the popular silver retailing firm of Rundell, Bridge and Rundell.
-Rundell's firm nearly monopolized the early 19th century market for superior silver and obtained the Royal Warrant in 1806.
+Rundell's firm nearly monopolized the early 19th century market for superior silver and silverware and obtained the Royal Warrant in 1806.
 This shrewd businessman realized the talent of Paul Storr and began pursuing him in 1803, but it wasn't until after declining many offers that Storr finally joined the firm in 1806.

 After many years of working for Rundell, Storr realized he had lost much of his artistic freedom and by 1819 he left the firm to open his own shop, turning his attentions towards more naturalistic designs and soon began enjoying the patronage he desired.

 After only a few years of independence, Storr realized he needed a centralized retail location and partnered with John Mortimer, founding Storr and Mortimer in 1822 on Bond Street.
 By 1838, his latest collaboration became riddled with complications, mostly due to Mortimer's poor management of the business.
 Storr retired from silversmithing and at the age of 68 he and his wife, Elizabeth, moved to Tooting in 1839.
 Storr died just five years later.